Memorial of Saint John Vianney, Priest

 Put yourself in the scene of today’s gospel.
 Waves are pounding a little wooden fishing boat as a storm rages all around you when suddenly, through the blowing wind and water spray, you see someone or something walking on the water towards you.
 Quite disconcerting, wouldn’t you say?
 Of course, the disciples think they are seeing a ghost until Jesus quells their fears.
-Remarkably Peter responds to this wonderous sight by boldly declaring, “Lord, if it is you, bid me come to you on the water.”
+Remarkably, Peter responds to this wondrous sight by boldly declaring, “Lord, if it is you, bid me come to you on the water.”
 Now that is a sign of great faith for me.
-Jesus invites Peter out to join him by merely saying come.
-“Come.”
+Jesus invites Peter out to join him by merely saying, “Come.”
 Without hesitation, Peter gets out of the boat and walks on the water.

 Peter actually walks on the water.

 Nobody talks about that shining few seconds of miraculous faith.
 No, commentators focus on Peter’s lack of faith.
 Would you have gotten out of that boat while the sea rolled beneath your feet?
 Could you have walked on water like Peter did, even if it was only for a few moments?